 In reality, many countries passed laws that closely track the wording of the model law.
 The model law contains positive measures to combat discrimination against PLWHIV and to address testing.
-However, it also contains troubling provisions,8 which, among other things, prohibit the "wilful transmission of HIV" and require people to disclose their HIV-positive status to their partners within six weeks.10
+However, it also contains troubling provisions, which, among other things, prohibit the "wilful transmission of HIV" and require people to disclose their HIV-positive status to their partners within six weeks.

 The national legislation, enacted in the wake of the workshop, seeks to achieve an additional, two-fold objective: to protect the rights of PLWHIV and those of people exposed to infection.
-The legislation is generally based on the principle that PLWHIV have duties as well as rights, including the duty not to transmit HIV to their partners.11 The criminalization of HIV transmission is a product of this reasoning.
+The legislation is generally based on the principle that PLWHIV have duties as well as rights, including the duty not to transmit HIV to their partners.
+The criminalization of HIV transmission is a product of this reasoning.

 Some PLWHIV associations supported this approach.
 For example, Maggy Gouna, a former president of Espoir Vie Togo, an organization that pushed for the PLWHIV protection law, explained in a 2006 interview that Togo's "draft bill contained penalties for people who are knowingly HIV-positive and have unprotected sex" because "people living with HIV do not just have rights; they also have duties."
-12 tect their partners from HIV regardless of what any law might say.14

-Others, however, did not subscribe to this approach, since it might "insinuate that people living with HIV are careless" and therefore "reinforce their stigmatization," as noted by Jean-Marie Talom, president of REDS, an ethics, law and health network in Cameroon.13 Indeed, the approach seems to disregard the fact that the vast majority of PLWHIV want to pro-
+Others, however, did not subscribe to this approach, since it might "insinuate that people living with HIV are careless" and therefore "reinforce their stigmatization," as noted by Jean-Marie Talom, president of REDS, an ethics, law and health network in Cameroon.
+Indeed, the approach seems to disregard the fact that the vast majority of PLWHIV want to protect their partners from HIV regardless of what any law might say.

 The criminalization of HIV transmission or exposure in West and Central Africa is happening in a special context, and its underpinnings can only truly be understood if this context is taken into account.
-First of all, the region is experiencing a major HIV epidemic15 in which the effects of prevention continue to be hampered by a shortage of resources, a lack of political will and cultural obstacles.
+First of all, the region is experiencing a major HIV epidemic in which the effects of prevention continue to be hampered by a shortage of resources, a lack of political will and cultural obstacles.
 Secondly, despite some progress in the last few years, access to treatment is still insufficient.16 Consequently, many infected persons regard AIDS as a death sentence.